Flight Restriction Zone (FRZ) and drone approvals

 Permission must be obtained from the relevant authority before an uncrewed aircraft may fly within a Flight Restriction Zone.

-Through our Apps and services, we identify the relevant authority for each FRZ in the UK.
-Where an aerodrome has deployed Altitude Angel's GuardianUTM, then this acts as the mechanism by which you can request permission to fly inside the FRZ.
+Through our apps and services, we identify the relevant authority for each FRZ in the UK.
+Where an aerodrome has deployed Altitude Angel's GuardianUTM, then this acts as the mechanism by which you can request permission to fly inside the FRZ on a streamlined, digital platform.

 Where can I find airspace restrictions for Uncrewed Aircraft Systems (UAS)?